Quantum Response of a Harmonically Trapped Detector to Classical and Non-classical Gravitational Fields: Detector Model and The Interaction Hamiltonian

 The Riemann tensor in this context is evaluated at the position of the particle chosen as the reference frame $\big(x^i=0\big)$.
 Since the detector is situated in a background consisting of gravitational waves, the Riemann tensor is computed using the Minkowski metric with a small perturbation, as given in equation (\ref{eq:2.1}).
 The relativistic action of the detector can then be expressed by the following equation

-where $Y^{\mu}=\{t,\xi^i\}$.
-The second term in this action corresponds to the harmonic potential, with $\omega_0$ representing the trap frequency.
-This term is included because the detector, modeled as an interferometer, is placed inside a harmonic trap potential.
-By substituting the metric from equation (\ref{eq:2.5}) into the action given by equation (\ref{eq:2.6}), we obtain
+where $Y^{\mu}=\{t,\xi^i\}$.The second term in this action corresponds to the harmonic potential intrinsic to the detector model, with $\omega_0$ denoting the trap frequency.
+By substituting the metric given in equation (\ref{eq:2.5}) into the action in equation (\ref{eq:2.6}), we obtain

 In the final step of the equation above, the Riemann tensor is evaluated using the metric from equation (\ref{eq:2.1}), resulting in $R_{0i0j}(0,t)=-\ddot{h}_{ij}(0,t)/2$.

 The total action can be expressed as the sum of the Einstein-Hilbert action, equation (\ref{eq:2.4}), and the detector action, equation (\ref{eq:2.7}).
 For the detector action, the perturbation $h_{ij}$ is also expanded using the Fourier transformation given in equation (\ref{eq:2.3}).
 Therefore, the total action $(S=S_{EH}+S_{RD})$ becomes